 An alternate method of processing low and high conductivity liquid is the use of vendor-supplied skid-mounted equipment, interconnected to the permanent radioactive waste system.
 Depending on effluent quality and plant needs, the water can be sent to either the waste sample tank or floor drain sample tank.
-Processing from the waste sample tank or floor drain sample tank.
+Processing from the waste sample tank or floor drain sample tank is identical as described above.